TOPICS COVER IN THIS BLOG:

 Here are some of the very best suggestions on getting rid of cramps that may provide relief:

-- Over-the-counter pain medication.
+• Over-the-Counter Pain Medication.
 It should come as no surprise that taking a pain reliever might help you feel better.
 Ibuprofen reduces the number of prostaglandins in your body, which are hormones that induce uterine cramps, pain, and inflammation.
 You don’t have to wait until you’re in excruciating agony to take a pain reliever—if your cycle is fairly regular and you know when your period is approaching, you might be able to prevent cramps before they begin.
 You may consider using a period tracker to help map out your cycle.

 “Take pain relievers at the very beginning of your period, before cramps become intense,” our fibroid experts advise.
 “Just make sure you follow the dosage recommendations to understand how to get rid of pain if cramps are severe.”